kcesarevic/Coinsnap-for-Shopware/README.md

 Coincharge's Bitcoin extension allows you to connect to this BTCPay Server quickly and easily.

-# What does Coincharge offer?
+# What does Coinsnap offer?

-Coincharge provides the extension to allow Shopware Bitcoin payments to be processed through the BTCPay Server.
+Coinsnap provides the extension to allow Shopware Bitcoin payments to be processed through the BTCPay Server.

-The Shopware Bitcoin extension for the BTCPay Server is provided by Coincharge free of charge.
+The Shopware Bitcoin extension for the BTCPay Server is provided by Coinsnap free of charge.

-On request, Coincharge integrates the Bitcoin extension into your online store, connects the online store to a BTCPay Server and sets up a BTCPay Server for you if required.
+On request, Coinsnap integrates the Bitcoin extension into your online store, connects the online store to a BTCPay Server and sets up a BTCPay Server for you if required.

 ## Support

 - Installation instructions in English and German: https://coincharge.io/en/shopware/
 - Demo Store: https://shopware.coincharge.io/en/
 - Explainer video on YouTube (in German language).
 Coming Soon

 ## Licence

 The MIT License (MIT).
 Please see [License File] for more information.